pvall/jekyll-theme-kagami/example/_posts/2017-03-07-ferarum-proelia.md

 ---
 layout: post
-title: Joke by Chastity Belt
+title: joke ~ chastity belt
 description: This note demonstrates some of what Markdown is capable of doing.
 tag: joke
 ---